 There's only one rate for this, we won't be offering 'Regular' and 'Recorded' — as standard, all parcels shipped to the US will be tracked.
 You'll now need to set up two delivery methods for the US, one for this service and one for Courier.

 Click the Add new button to add your first rule.
-The Label should be 'USPS' (this is the keyword we're looking for) and the Title should be something like 'USPS (Recorded)' to let the customer know what service it is.
+The Title should be 'USPS' (this is the keyword we're looking for).

 Scroll down to the Base Cost and enter what you'd like your customers to pay.
 Inkthreadable's rate for this is £4.31.
 Click the Close button.